divalentino/PDF-document-redaction-service-using-bert/README.md

 Sentences can be sent e.g. from `curl` as follows,

 ```
-sentence="Warner told supporters outside of the University of Virginia Friday that he will not seek a sixth term in the 2008 elections ."
+sentence="Warner told supporters outside of the University of Virginia Friday that he will not seek a sixth term in the 2008 elections."
 curl localhost:5050/tag_sentence -d '{"sentence": "'"${sentence}"'"}' -H 'Content-Type: application/json'
 ```